cloudevents/spec/json-format.md

 and any revision of such a specification, MUST also define explicit mapping rules for all other event formats that are part of the CloudEvents core at the time of the submission or revision.

+If required, like when decoding Maps, the CloudEvents type can be determined by inference using the rules from the mapping table, whereby the only potentially ambiguous JSON data type is `string`.
+The value is compatible with the respective CloudEvents type when the mapping rules are fulfilled.

 ### 2.3.
 Mapping Any-typed Attributes